pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 </figcaption>
 </figure>

-The day was quite a bit of fun and I really enjoyed being able to just hang out with everyone and take some neat photos.
+The day was awesome and I really enjoyed being able to just hang out with everyone and take some neat photos.
+The evening at the pub was pretty great also (I got to hang out with Barrie and his friend and have a couple of pints).

 ## LGM
 It never fails to amaze me how every year the LGM organizers manage to put together such a great meeting for everyone.
-The venue was great and the people are just fantastic at the University of Westminster.
+The venue was great and the people were just fantastic at the University of Westminster.

 <figure class='big-vid'>
 <img src='LGM_Auditorium.jpg' alt='LGM Auditorium'>